Skip to content

 outgoing_payment.failedOutgoing payment failed.

-payment_pointer.not_foundA requested payment pointer was not found
+wallet_address.not_foundA requested wallet address was not found

-payment_pointer.web_monetizationWeb Monetization payments received via STREAM.
+wallet_address.web_monetizationWeb Monetization payments received via STREAM.

 asset.liquidity_lowAsset liquidity has dropped below defined threshold.